FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 ## Method
-The reproduction project was aimed to explore how the 3DKE algorithm would cope when it is presented with 'new' testing data.
-This testing data would be made by our group, by performing data augmentation on the testing set.
+The reproduction project was aimed at exploring the robustness of the D3KE method to input data augmentation.
+In particular, we would like to evaluate the performance of the D3KE algorithm on an augmented testing data set.

-Data augmentation is the flipping, resizing, cropping, altering the brightness, changing the contrast of the dataset.
-It is usually applied to the training set, as it has been shown to improve testing performance.
-This is due to the fact that data augmentation allows the training dataset to increase in size.
+Data augmentation we considered were flipping, resizing, cropping, altering the brightness, changing the contrast of the frames in the input videos.
+Such augmentation is usually applied to the training set, as part of inducing robustness toward certain changes of the input.
+In fact, augmentation of the training data was performed in the training of the original D3KE model, as is stated in the paper.

+Data augmentation can also allow the training dataset to effectively increase in size.
 When applied to images, a mirrored image of a cat is still a cat.
-Applying mirroring to videos, however, changes things.
+Applying mirroring to videos of people, however, changes things when the model is created of the person in the video.
 A mirrored video of someone moving their left arm will show someone moving their right arm.
 Augmenting the test set and thereby creating 'new' testing data will exploit several aspects of the algorithm.

-Testing the algorithm will give insights in its generalisability.
+Testing the algorithm will give insights into its generalisability.
 A previous study, by Recht B. et al. has shown that presenting different ImageNet classifiers with new but comparable testing data, decreases the accuracy, indicating that the test set has been used too much to develop the algorithm.

 This study will aim to do something similar, but with videos.
 By presenting augmented versions of the original test set, the algorithm's generalisability will be explored.